-Traversing the 2 decades spanning the late 1960s through the 1980s, a procedure called subcutaneous mastectomy was being performed for both risk reduction, benign breast disease and in some cases, cancer.
-A subcutaneous mastectomy included removal of the breast tissue leaving the skin envelope as well as the nipple and areola intact.
+Traversing the two decades spanning the late 1960s through the 1980s, a procedure called subcutaneous mastectomy was being performed for both risk reduction, benign breast disease, and, in some cases, cancer.
+A subcutaneous mastectomy included removal of the breast tissue, leaving the skin envelope as well as the nipple and areola intact.
 The excitement was short-lived.
 Reports of poor cosmetic results as well as the occasional development of cancer in the mastectomy site eventually doomed the procedure.
-Looking back now it seemed obvious that breast reconstruction was still at its early stage of development; and just as significant, with an eye mostly on cosmetic outcome, surgeons were not being sufficiently thorough in their approach to removing the breast tissue.
+Looking back now, it seemed obvious that breast reconstruction was still at its early stage of development, and, just as significant, with an eye mostly on cosmetic outcome, surgeons were not being sufficiently thorough in their approach to removing the breast tissue.

-Regular mammographic screening did not begin until the mid 1980’s.
-During that time, low dose, high resolution imaging had become available compared to the higher dose less accurate mammography of prior years.
-Prior to screening mammography breast cancers were generally diagnosed only when they became a lump and could be felt on examination.
-Mammography, for the first time allowed cancers to be diagnosed prior to becoming large enough to feel.
-As years past, mammography improved as radiation doses lowered and its ability to diagnose cancer at a smaller and smaller size became a reality.
+Regular mammographic screening did not begin until the mid-1980s.
+During that time, low-dose, high-resolution imaging had become available compared to the higher dose, less accurate mammography of prior years.
+Prior to screening mammography, breast cancers were generally diagnosed only when they became a lump and could be felt on examination.
+Mammography, for the first time, allowed cancers to be diagnosed prior to becoming large enough to feel.
+As years passed, mammography improved as radiation doses lowered, and its ability to diagnose cancer at a smaller and smaller size became a reality.
 As cancers got smaller, our ability to preserve the skin of the breast became more realistic.
 Similarly, the chance of the cancer spreading to the nipple was also reduced.

 Adding chemotherapy and or hormonal therapy to the surgical treatment of breast cancer not only improved the cure rate of cancer but it also had a profound effect on the chance of a cancer recurring in the breast.
 As these adjuvant therapies improved, surgeons found that they did not have to perform procedures as radical as those performed in the past.
 Again, less skin removal was required as the fear of local recurrence in the breast was lessened.